 For the US market, Easter is not an official bank holiday and therefore is not necessarily a good time to promote an offer.
 Furthermore, if you decide to promote an offer, the US market tends to use the term ‘Spring’ rather than ‘Easter’.

 Mobile is becoming increasingly dominant

-This data highlights how the Easter bank holiday is fast becoming a peak for generating sales in the UK – especially for consumers looking to treat themselves to fashion and luxury purchases for the spring/summer season.
+Diving into this data highlights how the Easter bank holiday is fast becoming a peak for generating sales in the UK – especially for consumers looking to treat themselves to fashion and luxury purchases for the spring/summer season.
 Therefore, advertisers and publishers alike should focus on pushing out these types of offers to entice consumers to purchase during this key period.